IamSeo-Dev/Ambiance-Automation/README.md

 - this application will save data as a file when it is closed and will load data from a file that is recently saved when it is opened.(ver.0.2)

+- this application will save data as a file when a user clicks "Save" button. (ver.0.3)

 Fixed
 - UnicodeEncodeError: 'ascii' codec can't encode character '\u2013' in position 136: ordinal not in range(128)
-    * Decide to use 'email' library to handel unicode
+    * Decide to use 'email' library to handel unicode Error
 - No file (Auto-saved file) exist Error:
     * it will check whether saved file exists or not, if not it will create a new file.